 This is a QR code.
 You can read this code with a QR code reader application (these applications are free) on your smartphone or tablet computer.
 The QR code reader will direct you to a specific site on the Huronia Museum’s webpage that will give you more information about the heritage site.
 The website will contain information about the Heritage Site from our collection.

-Here is a list of locations thus far:
+Here are a list of the locations in Midland, Ontario.

 Little Lake Park , Little Lake Park Road